xionxiao/PomodoroTimer/README.md

 --------------------
 No need to install, just run App.pyw.

-Packing to exe file you need [7z](http://www.7-zip.org) and [upx](http://upx.sourceforge.net) installed.
+Packing to exe file you need [py2exe](http://www.py2exe.org), [7z](http://www.7-zip.org) and [upx](http://upx.sourceforge.net) installed.

-Modify script.bat and run will generate a executable file in dist dir.
+Modify Pack.bat and run will generate a executable file in dist dir.

 Setup script is not ready yet.